BrilliantPlugins/wp-geometa/README.md

  * Buffering is a very common operation, but it doesn't work well in EPSG:4326.
  * Add filter to let users/devs explicitly define meta keys to filter on w/constant to enable the filter
  * Lat/Lng migration tool or plugin that detects coord pairs
  * Add callbacks/hooks so that other plugins with custom tables (eg. Gravity Forms) could store geo data in a geo way.

 Changes
 -------

+### 0.1.1
+ * Only x.x.0 releases will get code names
+ * orderby should now work
+ * Much cleaner joins
+ * Minor fix for when upgrades occurs

 ### 0.1.0: Perfect Tommy
  * Will now work as a library or a plugin.